 In Scotland, the Probationer Training Programme lasts for 104 weeks.
 During the first 64 weeks, probationers are assessed both in the operational environment and academically at the Scottish Police College .
 The remaining time is served in force under continued supervision, followed by a Diploma in Police Service Leadership and Management, which takes a further 18 months.

-In Northern Ireland, the initial 21-week Student Officer Training Programme (SOTP), based at Police College, Garnerville, leads to a Higher Education Certificate in Policing.
-If probationers successfully complete this stage, they will undergo a two-year probation period, including ten weeks with a tutor constable, three weeks' driver training, training in public order and the use of firearms, and continual assessment including physical competency tests.
+In Northern Ireland, all new recruits must successfully complete around 25 hours of e-learning in the 4 weeks before starting at the Training College.
+The initial 22-week Student Officer Training Programme (SOTP), based at Police College, Garnerville, leads to a 2-year probation period, including 10 weeks with a tutor constable, 3 weeks' driver training, training in public order and the use of firearms, and continual assessment including physical competency tests.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.